 Quota System or Federal Character In Nigeria And Affirmative Action Policy In America Compared

 Nigeria and America have so much in common!
-The more I observe and examine the American society and life around here, the more reinforced my belief is in the similarities or commonalities between America and Nigeria!
-Both Nigeria and America have wide expansive Ocean shores, America has tropical Florida and California, and deserts like the Mohabi in California, deserts in New Mexico, Nevada and Arizona, just as Nigeria has deserts in my Borno state, Sokoto state etc and then our near temperate region climate in Plateau state and Savannah grasslands in Niger state like Texas’ Amarillo!
+The more I observe and examine the American society and life around here, the more reinforced my belief is in the similarities or commonalties between America and Nigeria!
+Both Nigeria and America have wide expansive Ocean shores, America has tropical Florida and California, and deserts like the Mojave in California, deserts in New Mexico, Nevada and Arizona, just as Nigeria has deserts in my Borno state, Sokoto state etc. and then our near temperate region climate in Plateau state and Savannah grasslands in Niger state like Texas’ Amarillo!

 Affirmative Action Program/Policies are laws and rules put in place by the Americans to provide some redress for African Americans who have been denied basic human rights since their forced arrival in this society hundreds of years ago.

 Affirmative Action is an attempt to boost opportunities in public endeavors, especially education for African American who have been historically deprived of every opportunities, recently however, there has been stiff oppositions from others, mostly Caucasians/Whites who now complain that the opportunities that are offered to the age-old underdogs (the African Americans) somehow deprives whites of the same opportunities!

 It is outrageous that Africans were forced to the Americas hundreds of years ago!
 And more outrageous, that those whose great grand fathers culturally sanctioned racism that they equally legally enforced, now want to compare their lot the plights and predicaments indignities, oppression and the dehumanization that African Americans have endured for hundreds of years!